 If your idea of a holiday includes a king-sized bed and glass of the Yarra Valley’s finest drop each night, you’ll want to book a cruise with Coral Expeditions.

-Setting off from Cairns, explore seven different reefs, islands and cays in the Great Barrier Reef, including Lizard Island and Ribbon Reefs, as you navigate as far north as Osprey Reef.
+Setting off from Cairns, explore seven different reefs, islands and cays in the Great Barrier Reef, including Lizard Island and the incredible Ribbon Reefs, as you navigate as far north as Osprey Reef.
 With a land-stop at Cooktown, learn about Aboriginal and European culture with a visit to the Botanic Gardens and James Cook Museum.
+Hike to Cooks Look at Lizard Island and enjoy sunset drinks on a stunning sand cay.
+Visit Fitzroy Island and stop in at the Cairns Turtle Rehabilitation Centre.

 When you can peel yourself away from the lounge chairs or soaking up the scenery from the open deck, make the most of the scuba equipment and kayaks for a close encounter with the reef’s most famous marine residents.